IBM-Swift/iOSSampleKituraKit/README.md

 If you would like to import KituraKit into your own iOS project please see [KituraKit Usage](https://github.com/IBM-Swift/KituraKit/blob/master/README.md).

+If you would like to view this sample app with an SQL database connected view the [persistentiOSKituraKit branch](https://github.com/IBM-Swift/iOSSampleKituraKit/tree/persistentiOSKituraKit).

 ### Quick Start*

 1. Install [Xcode 9](https://itunes.apple.com/gb/app/xcode/id497799835) or later.